How does a Jet Engine Work?

 Working procedure of a Jet Engine

 Jets propel vehicles, including planes, rockets, and spacecraft.
-A jet engine contains a compressor, combustion chamber, turbine, and an exhaust nozzle.
+A jet engine contains a compressor, combustion chamber, turbine, and exhaust nozzle.
 The hot gases produced by burning fuel at high pressure are discharged through the nozzle in the form of a jet with a very high velocity.

 This particular thing produces a required thrust in the opposite direction, known as a propulsive force responsible for moving the vehicle.
 In this article, let’s look at the different types of jet engines below.